JacquesLucke/animation_nodes_manual/docs/dev_guide/setup/windows.rst

         The cloning target location used to be the addon folder of Blender.
 This is no longer the case.
 You can clone it anywhere you want.

-    If you are using this guide before the official AN 2.0 release you have to switch to the ``cython`` branch.
-You can do this either by running ``git checkout cython`` or by using the GUI you installed.

 Compile the Code
 ****************